brikis98/yevgeniy-brikman-homepage/_posts/2018-08-16-the-ascent-of-money.md

 As always, I saved a few of my favorite quotes:

-‚ÄúThe ascent of money has been essential to the ascent of man.‚Äù
+"The ascent of money has been essential to the ascent of man."

-‚ÄúMoney is a matter of belief, even faith: belief in the person paying us; belief in the person issuing the money he uses or the institution that honors his cheques or transfers.
+"Money is a matter of belief, even faith: belief in the person paying us; belief in the person issuing the money he uses or the institution that honors his cheques or transfers.
 Money is not metal.
 It is trust inscribed.
-And it does not seem to matter much where it is inscribed: on silver, on clay, on paper, on a liquid crystal display.‚Äù
+And it does not seem to matter much where it is inscribed: on silver, on clay, on paper, on a liquid crystal display."

-‚ÄúPoverty is not the result of rapacious financiers exploiting the poor.
+"Poverty is not the result of rapacious financiers exploiting the poor.
 It has much more to do with the lack of financial institutions, with the absence of banks, not their presence.
-Only when borrowers have access to efficient credit networks can they escape from the clutches of loan sharks, and only when savers can deposit their money in reliable banks can it be channelled from the idle rich to the industrious poor.‚Äù
+Only when borrowers have access to efficient credit networks can they escape from the clutches of loan sharks, and only when savers can deposit their money in reliable banks can it be channelled from the idle rich to the industrious poor."

-‚ÄúBanks have evolved since the days of the Medici precisely in order (as the 3rd Lord Rothschild succinctly put it), to ‚Äòfacilitate the movement of money from point A, where it is, to point B, where it is needed‚Äô.
-Credit and debt, in short, are among the essential building blocks of economic development, as vital to creating the wealth of nations as mining, manufacturing or mobile telephony.‚Äù
+"Banks have evolved since the days of the Medici precisely in order (as the 3rd Lord Rothschild succinctly put it), to 'facilitate the movement of money from point A, where it is, to point B, where it is needed'.
+Credit and debt, in short, are among the essential building blocks of economic development, as vital to creating the wealth of nations as mining, manufacturing or mobile telephony."

-‚ÄúMacro economists have correctly predicted 9 of the last 5 recessions.‚Äù
+"Macro economists have correctly predicted 9 of the last 5 recessions."

 **Rating**: 4 stars